2022–23 FC Zenit Saint Petersburg season

-The 2022–23 season is the 98th season in the existence of FC Zenit Saint Petersburg and the club's 27th consecutive season in the top flight of Russian football.
-In addition to the domestic league, Zenit Saint Petersburg are participating in this season's editions of the Russian Cup.
+The 2022–23 season was the 98th season in the existence of FC Zenit Saint Petersburg and the club's 27th consecutive season in the top flight of Russian football.
+In addition to the domestic league, Zenit Saint Petersburg participated in this season's editions of the Russian Cup.
 The club won the Russian Super Cup before the season with their participation in the UEFA Champions League still on hold due to the ongoing Russian conflict with Ukraine.